joomla-projects/virtualisation/README.md

 - `enabled` - Joomla’s internal representation of URLs tends to be lengthy and also difficult to interpret by humans and search engine spiders.
 This is a typical example of the internal URL for a page displaying a content item: www.example.com/index.php?option=com_content&view=article&id=22&Itemid=437.
 If this option is set to “1”, the URL is modified into a shorter and more meaningful form: www.example.com/index.php/getting-started.
 The identifying text in the URL (in this case “getting_started”) is derived from the Alias text set up for each Category, content item, and Menu item.
 - `rewrite` - When this parameter is set to “1”, Joomla will use the mod_rewrite function of Apache web servers to eliminate the `index.php` part of the URL.
 Thus when this is operating the “search engine friendly” URL shown above will become: www.example.com/getting-started.

-   > This parameter is set to “0” by default.
+   *Note: This parameter is set to “0” by default.
 It should not be set to “1” unless the web server uses Apache software.
-The `htaccess.txt` file is automatically renamed to `.htaccess`.
+The `htaccess.txt` file is automatically renamed to `.htaccess`.*

 - `suffix` - When set to “1”, Joomla will add .html to the end of the most site URLs thus simulating static file-based web content.
 The URLs shown above will then become: www.example.com/index.php/getting-started.html or www.example.com/getting-started.html.
 - `unicode` - (Only present in Joomla v1.6.x and later.)
 When saving edited content, the former setting attempts to convert, where appropriate, any alias text into the corresponding Latin characters.
 When set to “1”, Joomla leaves any non-Latin characters in the alias text unchanged.
 Changing this parameter does not retroactively change aliases, it just changes the behaviour of automatic alias generation for future content editing and creation.